- THE CEREMONY (Thursday, September 13, 2018)

-- The new Ig Nobel Prize winners will attempt to explain what they did, and why they did it.
+- The new Ig Nobel Prize winners attempted to explain what they did, and why they did it.

-- Past winners will return, to share their adventures
+- Past winners returned, to share their adventures

-- Winners will be available for audience members to chat with, both before and after the lectures.
+- Winners were available for audience members to chat with, both before and after the lectures.